The Titanic Disaster and the Conundrum of AI Safety

 On April 10, 1912, at 12:00 noon, the RMS Titanic[1] departed from Southampton, England, on her maiden voyage, bound for New York City.
 The docks were crowded with nearly 100,000 spectators who gathered to witness the launch of the world's largest and most luxurious ocean liner.
 The Titanic was owned by the White Star Line, a British shipping company, and was designed by Thomas Andrews, the ship was formally inaugurated by J. Bruce Ismay, chairman of the White Star Line, both of whom were onboard her maiden voyage.

 Between the night of April 14th and early morning of the 15th, the North Atlantic sea was almost unnaturally still, with water so calm it appeared like glass, as later described by many survivors.
-Whilst the passengers aboard the Titanic, likely marvelled at this engineering marvel, the world followed with massive press coverage, celebrating what was hailed as a master-stroke of human ingenuity, a vessel lauded as the crowning achievement of the modern era.
+Whilst the passengers aboard the Titanic, likely marvelled at this engineering feat of the early 20th century, the world followed with massive press coverage, celebrating what was hailed as a master-stroke of human ingenuity, a vessel lauded as the crowning achievement of the modern era.
 But history would prove that beneath the façade of invincibility lay a catastrophic mix of arrogance, bureaucratic folly, and institutional blindness.

 Limitations of Technology